top of page

 5 Best Plants that Clean Indoor Air & Improve Air Quality

 Looking for the best plants to improve air quality?
-Plants absorb carbon dioxide and release and serve as an indoor air pollution abatement system.
+Plants absorb carbon dioxide and release it and serving as an indoor air pollution abatement system.
 Here are some of the best options that will help you breathe easier and feel better:

 1. Aloe vera - This succulent is not only easy to care for, but it also emits oxygen at night, helping to purify the air in your bedroom.